The Italian Riviera’s Best Kept Secret

 Why wasn’t I aware of this place before?

 Its natural beauty is just exquisite.
-From blue sea and flat beach, to hilly landscapes and mountainous backdrop, the scenery is pure perfection.
+From crystal clear blue sea and flat beach, to the promenade and hilly landscape, the location is pure perfection.
 It is the quintessential holiday resort destination.
+You will love Santa Margherita.

-This picturesque old seaside village is walking distance, or a short bus ride, about 5 km, from the famous Portofino, which is the more expensive and flashy cousin of Santa Margherita, with upmarket shops and fancy restaurants.
-It has featured in many movies and songs over the decades and that is no doubt why it is more well-known than Santa.
+This picturesque old seaside village is walking distance or a short bus ride of just 5 km from the famous Portofino, which is the more expensive and flashy cousin of Santa Margherita Ligure, with upmarket shops and fancy restaurants.
+It has featured in many movies and songs over the decades and that is no doubt why it is more well-known than Santa Margherita.

 But this magnificent seafaring town has a much bigger harbour than the tiny inlet of Portofino, and can cater for more boats and tourists.
 It is also less expensive to stay here, and is generally more casual and lay back.
 Surprisingly, it’s a little less crowded too.
 Sounds perfect, doesn’t it?